 To achieve this, we formulate a very simple game theoretic model with complete information where players make decisions about the time at which to switch from one state to another.
 Our analysis bears some resemblance to previous studies in the empirical games literature, such as Bresnahan and Reiss (1991) and, more recently, Tamer (2003).
-Bresnahan and Reiss (1991), building on pioneering work such as Heckman (1978), analyze a simultaneous game with a discrete number of possible actions for each agent.
+Bresnahan and Reiss (1991), building on the work in Amemiya (1974) and Heckman (1978), analyze a simultaneous game with a discrete number of possible actions for each agent.
 A major pitfall in such circumstances is that "when a game has multiple equilibria, there is no longer a unique relation between players' observed strategies and those predicted by the theory" (Bresnahan and Reiss (1991)).
-Given large enough supports for the unobservable components in the economic model, this situation is pervasive for the class of games they analyze.
-Tamer (2003) characterizes this particular issue as an "incompleteness" in the model and shows that this nuisance does not necessarily preclude point identification of the deep parameters in the model..
-Our model also possesses multiple equilibria and, like Tamer, we also obtain point identification of the main structural features.
-This is possible because certain realizations of the stochastic game we analyze deliver unique equilibrium outcomes with sequential timing choices while multiplicity occurs if and only if spells are concomitant.
+When unobserved components have large enough supports, this situation is pervasive for the class of games they analyze.
+Tamer (2003) characterizes this particular issue as an "incompleteness" in the model and shows that this nuisance does not necessarily preclude point identification of the deep parameters in the model.
+Our model also possesses multiple equilibria and, like Tamer, we also obtain point identification of the main structural features of the model.
+This is possible because certain realizations of the stochastic game we analyze deliver unique equilibrium outcomes with sequential timing choices while multiplicity occurs if and only if spells are concurrent.
 We are then able to obtain point identification using arguments similar to the ones used to obtain identification in mixed proportional hazards models (see, for example, Elbers and Ridder (1982)).

 Since the econometrician observes outcomes for two agents, our model is a multiple duration model.
-If multiple durations for a given individual were recorded, such as unemployment spells for workers or time intervals between transactions for assets, panel duration observations would provide leverage both in terms of identification and subsequent estimation (see Honoré (1993), Horowitz and Lee (2004) and Lee (2003)).
-In that literature, subsequent spells are typically observed for a given individual.
-Here parallel individual spells are recorded for a given game, and some elements in our analysis can be made game-specific, mirroring the appearance of individual specific effects in the panel duration literature.
+The availability of multiple duration observations for a given unit provides leverage both in terms of identification and subsequent estimation (see Honoré (1993), Horowitz and Lee (2004) and Lee (2003)).
+In the panel duration literature, subsequent spells, such as unemployment durations for workers or time intervals between transactions for assets, are typically observed for a given individual.
+This allows for the introduction of individual specific effects.
+In this paper, parallel individual spells are recorded for a given game, and some elements in our analysis can be made game-specific, mimicking the role of individual specific effects in the panel duration literature.
+1

 We use a continuous time setting.
-This corresponds to the traditional approach in econometric duration studies and statistical survival analysis.
+This is the traditional approach in econometric duration studies and statistical survival analysis.
 Many game theoretic models of timing are also set in continuous time.
 The framework can be understood as the limit of a discrete time game.
 As the frequency of interactions increases, the setting converges to our continuous time framework, which can in turn be seen as an approximation to the discrete time model.
-The exercise is thus in line with the early theoretical analysis by Simon and Stinchcombe (1989), Bergin and MacLeod (1993) and others and with most of the econometric analysis of duration models (e.g. Elbers and Ridder (1982), Heckman and Singer (1984), Honoré (1990), Hahn (1994), Ridder and Woutersen (2003), Abbring and van den Berg (2003)).
-See also van den Berg (2001).

-$^1\mathrm{See}$ Hougaard (2000) and Frederiksen, Honoré, and Hu (2007).
+$^{^1\}mathrm{See}$ Hougaard (2000) and Frederiksen, Honoré, and Hu (2007).